ahermez/class-temp-repo/02-Advanced-CSS/02-Challenge/README.md

 * The URL of the GitHub repository that contains your code.
 Give the repository a unique name and include a README file that describes the project.

 - - -
-© 2023 edX Boot Camps LLC.
+© 2022 Trilogy Education Services, LLC, a 2U, Inc. brand.
 Confidential and Proprietary.
 All Rights Reserved.